greg0ire/git_template/README.md

 ### Exuberant Ctags hook (patched ctags version)

 Same as above but uses a [patched version of ctags][6] with improved PHP language support.
-Only use one of ctags hooks at a time.
+Only use one of the ctags hooks at a time.

 ### Composer hook